Exploring the outdoors

 Penarth

-You'll find plenty of things to do in Penarth.
-It's an elegant seaside town with independent shops, its very own arcade and a clutch of excellent eateries.
-Head east and you come across Penarth Marina and the Barrage.
-Head towards the coast and you can’t help but find the magnificent Art Deco Pier and Pavilion.
-The splendid Esplanades run the length of the seafront offering a range of high quality restaurants, cafés and shops.
+The quaint town of Penarth is popular with locals and tourists.
+The elegant seaside town has an array of independent shops, its very own arcade and excellent eateries.
+Head east and you'll stumble across Penarth Marina and the Barrage, a stunning walk over to Cardiff Bay.
+Head towards the coast and you'll find the magnificent Art Deco Pier and Pavilion.
+The splendid Esplanades run the length of the seafront, offering a range of high quality shops, cafés and restaurants.
+After a morning of browsing, take a leisurely stroll through Alexandra Park in the afternoon.

 Aerial view of Penarth including the waterfront, pier, beach and sea